100 Sights in São Paulo, Brazil (with Map and Images)

 A bakery is an establishment that produces and sells flour-based baked goods made in an oven such as bread, cookies, cakes, doughnuts, bagels, pastries, and pies.
 Some retail bakeries are also categorized as cafés, serving coffee and tea to customers who wish to consume the baked goods on the premises.
 In some countries, a distinction is made between bakeries, which primarily sell breads, and pâtisseries, which primarily sell sweet baked goods.

-The Civil Police of the State of São Paulo (PCESP) is the Investigative Judicial Police of the State of São Paulo, Brazil, an organ of the public security system to which it is responsible, except for the specific competence of the Union, the activities of Judicial Police and Calculation ( investigation) of criminal offenses, except those of a military nature.
+The Civil Police of the State of São Paulo (PCESP) is the investigative judicial police of the state of São Paulo, Brazil, an organ of the public security system that is responsible, except for the specific competence of the Union, for the activities of judicial police and investigation of criminal offenses, except those of a military nature.

 Wikipedia: Polícia Civil do Estado de São Paulo (PT), Website

-The São Paulo Museum of Art is an art museum located on Paulista Avenue in the city of São Paulo, Brazil.
-It is well known for its headquarters, a 1968 concrete and glass structure designed by Lina Bo Bardi, whose main body is supported by two lateral beams over a 74 metres (243 ft) freestanding space.
-It is considered a landmark of the city and a main symbol of modern Brazilian architecture.
+The São Paulo Museum of Art is an art museum in São Paulo, Brazil.
+It is well known for the architectural significance of its headquarters, a 1968 concrete and glass structure designed by Lina Bo Bardi.
+It is considered a landmark of the city and a symbol of modern Brazilian architecture.

 A nightclub is a club that is open at night, usually for drinking, dancing and other entertainment.
 Nightclubs often have a bar and discothèque with a dance floor, laser lighting displays, and a stage for live music or a disc jockey (DJ) who mixes recorded music.
 Nightclubs tend to be smaller than live music venues like theatres and stadiums, with few or no seats for customers.